watarukumagai-git/opt/peer_review/no2/review_comment.md

 - Please specify the optimization variables correctly.

 ## major comment6 (Fig.1, Page 5)
-- There is no explanation about Fig.1.
+- There is no explanation or legend about Fig.1.
+The explanation of configuration of Fig.1. and the expected effects should be added in the current manuscript.
-- Please add an explanation of configuration of Fig.1 and the expected effects after making the text and subfigures in Fig.1 larger for visible.
+- Moreover, the font and subfigures in Fig.1 should be larger for visiblity.
+The jounal format "Appendix 2: Guidelines for Figures, Photographs and Tables Preparation" says "Font size in figures, photographs and tables of 7 point should be used." and "As all figures and photographs should have captions, it is unacceptable without legend only Fig. ○. or (a)."  (https://www.iee.jp/wp-content/uploads/honbu/data-9014/ap02.pdf)

 ## major comment7 (All Figures and Tables, Pages 6 to 8)
-- 各TableとFigureの周辺スペースがかなり狭い。
+- The space around each table and figure is quite small, i.e., between figure and sentense, figure and its caption, and tables.  for visiblity
-- 具体的には、Figureと本文のスペース、Figureとcaptionとのスペース、Table同士のスペース。
+- The jounal format "Appendix 1: Sample of Paper and Technical Note" says .(https://www.iee.jp/wp-content/uploads/honbu/data-9014/ap01.pdf)
 - これらは、TEEEの論文フォーマットで指定されているはずなので、確認して必要なら修正すべきだ。

 ## major comment8 (From Sub-Sections 4.5.1 to 4.5.3, Page 7)